hafezbahrami/create_linux_shell/README_cool_shell_commands.md

 ```

 When the os hits the line that we have "execv(XXX)", it goes to the Kernel, and Kernel says you were running
-wish_system_calls, so far.
+wish_system_calls.c, so far.
 But now I am switching to ls program stored in "/bin/ls", and create a new heap and new stack,
 and jump into the main of that program ls.
 We basically, killing the shell and creating new program ls to run.